 Brush Your Teeth Twice a Day

 Because plaque is inevitable, you need to brush your teeth to keep it from building up too much.
 Dentists recommend brushing at least twice a day – once in the morning and once before bed.
 Brush for at least two minutes with a soft-bristled toothbrush.
-You may think a hard-bristled brush is better at removing plaque, but it can damage your enamel.
-Soft bristles get the job done.
+You may think a hard-bristled brush is better at removing plaque, but it can damage your enamel and irritate your gums.
+Soft bristles are best!

 Floss Every Day

-Plaque builds up between your teeth, too!
-Flossing removes bits of food and plaque.
-For best results, it’s good to floss before brushing your teeth.
+Plaque builds up between your teeth and under your gums too!
+Flossing removes this plaque and any food debris.
 Make sure you’re using a clean piece of floss for each tooth or you’ll spread bacteria around.
+You can floss before or after brushing, as long as you floss every day.

 Eat Fiber-Rich Foods